 For all the hideousness Covid brought with it, its one redeeming feature may be that it fostered more open conversation on a subject bafflingly cast into the category of taboo for far too long.
 Even old stigmatisers were forced to contend with the reality that this was a topic not limited to the “fragile”; it’s everywhere and can affect anyone.

 That is another of the brilliant and hopefully long-lasting effects of stars like Biles, Osaka, Stokes and others speaking out about mental health.
 We know these people are strong, so can (finally) cast the “fragile” fallacy into the fire.

 There was an oddly accepted belief for a long time that vulnerability and weakness were mirror images of one another, two sides of the same coin.
-Thankfully we’re understanding now that they’re entirely different currencies and that it takes strength to be vulnerable, to speak out, or in the case of these brave athletes, to step down when the whole world is watching.
+Thankfully we’re understanding now that they’re entirely different currencies and that it takes strength to be openly vulnerable, to speak out, or in the case of these brave athletes, to step down when the whole world is watching.

-Now that life is returning to a semblance of the old normality, it will be interesting to see which of the doors the pandemic blew open will be left ajar—and which doors more sinister segments of society will race to ram shut like they were the lid of Pandora’s Box.
+Now that life is returning to a semblance of the old normality, it will be interesting to see which of the doors the pandemic blew open will be left ajar—and which doors certain segments of society race to ram shut like they were the lid of Pandora’s Box.
 The hope must be that the door of de-stigmatisation is open for good, and that this is only the beginning.

 The hope, too, must be that businesses understand the importance of adjusting to a post-Covid world, and that while they embrace flexi-working schedules and reduction of business travel as part of the much-discussed ‘new normal’, they also remember to operate with the increased openness and understanding on this subject that the pandemic, sports stars and societal shifts have seen brought about.